ashtavinayaksh/Penalty-ShotOut-Game/README.md

 # Penalty-ShotOut-Game 🎮
-A simple game of Penalty Shotout based on the pygame package in python...
+A simple game of a Penalty Shotout based on the pygame package in python...
 # Contributing
 Changes and improvements are more than welcome!